HUD to reinstate Obama-era fair housing rule gutted under Trump. Minus the ‘burdensome’ reporting requirement.

 “This doesn’t reverse the damage of the Trump administration,” said Jonathan Zasloff, a professor who teaches housing discrimination at UCLA School of Law.
 “The entire point of the 2015 rule was to have a standard data set.
 What gets measured gets dealt with.”

 Previous provisions to enforce the 1968 Fair Housing Act’s requirement to “affirmatively further fair housing” were essentially toothless, according to multiple past assessments by a bipartisan commission, the Government Accountability Office and HUD.
-Before the 2015 rule, jurisdictions would essentially self-certify their compliance every few years, and their analyses of their efforts to assess and address fair housing concerns — if performed at all — were not reviewed by HUD, according to a 2018 lawsuit that fair housing advocates had filed against Carson and the agency after Trump officials suspended the rule.
-Last July, they replaced it.
+Before the 2015 rule, jurisdictions would self-certify their compliance every few years, and their analyses of their efforts to assess and address fair housing concerns — if performed at all — were not reviewed by HUD, according to a 2018 lawsuit that fair housing advocates had filed against Carson and the agency after Trump officials suspended the rule.
+Last July, the Trump administration replaced it with a weakened version that civil rights advocates said no longer compelled recipients of HUD dollars to address housing discrimination and the effects of segregation.

 Biden administration HUD officials said Tuesday that jurisdictions must still maintain records of the actions they are taking to promote fair housing, even if they are not required to submit them.
-They emphasized that HUD can still investigate allegations of housing discrimination and conduct reviews to help ensure compliance.
+They emphasized that HUD can investigate allegations of housing discrimination and conduct reviews to help ensure compliance; the administration would bolster staffing in the fair housing office to do so.
 They said the agency intends to undertake a separate rulemaking process to improve the rule to help communities achieve fair housing outcomes without additional burden.

 Other civil rights advocates characterized the rule, effective July 31, as an important first step to reestablishing the basic obligation that all recipients of federal housing dollars attempt to desegregate their communities, given that the Biden administration has targeted billions of dollars toward housing.